JENNIFERL4209/mysql-independent-study/entries/entry-5.md

 ![alt text](https://github.com/JENNIFERL4209/mysql-independent-study/blob/master/images/InsertInfo.png)

 ### Takeaways
-1. __You learn by doing.__ Reading tutorials and coding along was my strategy in learning.
+1. __You learn by doing.__ Reading tutorials and coding along was my learning strategies.
 This week, I built a database on my own along with many Google searches.
 I found that I enjoy this process a lot.
 If this solution doesn't work, then I will try another solution.
 I'll continue to try until I accomplish my goals. _I was super excited when I was able to finish the database for my project partner Xiurong to connect MySQL with Swift!_

 ### Resources
 1. A lot of Google Searches... <br>